 Instructions

 - Add the meat and all remaining stew ingredients to the slow cooker.
-Set the slow cooker to low and cook for 6 hours.
-(1 yellow onion, 2 carrots, 2 celery stalks, 2 garlic cloves, 1 teaspoon salt, ½ teaspoon black pepper, 2 sprigs fresh thyme, 1 sprig fresh rosemary, 1 teaspoon smoked paprika, 1 bay leaf, 2 tablespoons tomato paste, 1 pound yellow potatoes, 1 tablespoon Worcestershire sauce, 1 12 ounce can or bottle pale ale, amber ale, or light brown ale, porter or stout, 2 cups beef broth¼ cup broth from the stew or water)
+Set the slow cooker to low and cook for 6 hours.1 yellow onion, 2 carrots, 2 celery stalks, 2 garlic cloves, 1 teaspoon salt, ½ teaspoon black pepper, 2 sprigs fresh thyme, 1 sprig fresh rosemary, 1 teaspoon smoked paprika, 1 bay leaf, 2 tablespoons tomato paste, 1 pound yellow potatoes, 1 tablespoon Worcestershire sauce, 1 12 ounce can or bottle pale ale, amber ale, or light brown ale, porter or stout, 2 cups beef broth

 - Make a slurry by combining flour or cornstarch with broth from the stew or water.
-Whisk and add to the slow cooker to thicken.
-(2 tablespoons cornstarch or flour, ¼ cup broth from the stew or water)
+Whisk and add to the slow cooker to thicken.2 tablespoons cornstarch or flour, ¼ cup broth from the stew or water

 - Let the stew sit for 15-30 minutes.
 Serve and enjoy!